Dunedan/mbp-2016-linux/README.md

 MacBookPro13,3 with additional AMD Radeon GPU the following patch is necessary: https://bugzilla.kernel.org/show_bug.cgi?id=105051#c32

-There is one odditiy in the EDID data of the 13" models, as it contains a `2800x1800` mode in addition to the correct `2560x1600` mode.
+There is one oddity in the EDID data of the 13" models, as it contains a `2800x1800` mode in addition to the correct `2560x1600` mode.
 In the end that doesn't matter, as Xorg probes and sets the correct resolution of `2560x1600`.